Hyperhabitat is a research project that explores the potential of information technology to reorganize the habitability of the world.

 The installation includes the construction of a house with shared spaces made of methacrylates with embedded microservers, which interact with one another to generate relationships that are displayed as a large-format projection on which line codes can be drawn to suggest relationships or ‘line codes’ between nodes.
-In addition a special web platform, to be launched on November 24, will enable people around the world to put forward formulas for reprogramming the world.
+In addition a special web platform was launched, which enables people around the world to put forward formulas for reprogramming the world.

 The project incorporates key recent developments in digital manufacturing, the creation of Internet 0 (a new microserver technology developed at MIT to generate ambient intelligence by linking a series of miniature computers) and the theory of the multiscale habitat, an ‘urban genome’ project developed at IaaC that seeks to introduce new approaches to the generation of buildings and cities by restructuring the functional relationships between the constituent parts.